- Learning About New Ways to Prevent Cancer

 - Who did the study?
 Was it done by known researchers and cancer treatment centers?

-- Are there other studies that were done before that support this outcome?
+- Are there other studies that support or contradict this outcome?

 - If the study was done in humans, how many were involved?
 How long were they followed?